websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/object-api-basics.md

    ./Able_POST_ToCompany.sh
    ```

    The terminal displays the complete schema for the newly created entries.
-Copy the first entry's ID for use with the following GET, PUT, and DELETE methods.
+Copy the first entry's ID for use with the following methods.

    ```bash
    {